Nolichucky River water or watershed scenery in Tennessee

 Best flows

 Use USGS 03467609 near Lowland as the main public trend.
-Stable or slowly falling flows improve clarity and edge fishing; fast rises, pushy current, or poor visibility should move the plan to banks or another river.
+Stable or slowly falling flows improve clarity and edge fishing.
+Fast rises, pushy current, or poor visibility should move the plan to banks or another river.

-When to skip
+When to leave

 Skip or pivot when the Lowland gauge is rising hard, thunderstorms are upstream, wading exits are poor, whitewater traffic conflicts with the plan, or TWRA reach rules and access are not confirmed.